How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Avoid Blurred Photos by Using a Focus Placeholder

 Some cameras can autofocus on a face even when the timer is used.
-The camera will automatically focus after the count down.
+The camera will automatically focus after the countdown.
 Take advantage of this feature if it’s available!

-Can I Use a Smartphone to Take a Passport Photo (In 2022)?
+Can I Use a Smartphone to Take a Passport Photo (In 2025)?

 Tablets, including iPads, are also suitable for taking passport photos.